-The ODSU Platform set out to leverage existing standards as a foundational precept to both accelerate delivery and leverage the many years of industry expertise embodied in them.
-The Energistics Consortium community is putting its weight into the delivery of successive releases of the OSDU Platform.
+The Open Group ODSU™ Forum set out to deliver a Data Platform that leverages existing standards as a foundational precept to both accelerate delivery and leverage the many years of industry expertise embodied in them.
+The Energistics Consortium community is putting its weight into the delivery of successive releases of the OSDU Data Platform.

-A number of initiatives have been submitted and approved to ensure the smooth uptake within the OSDU platform of the RESQML™ standard for subsurface and reservoir data and WITSML™ for real-time drilling and wellsite operational data.
+A number of initiatives have been submitted and approved to ensure the smooth uptake within the OSDU platform of the WITSML™ standard for real-time drilling and well-site operational data and RESQML™ standard for subsurface and reservoir data.
 These initiatives fall under the general umbrella of the Energistics Integration Workstream, consisting of several projects.
 As such, this places Energistics within the R3 core team as extension developers and platform contributors.
-Requirements for Energistics standards that emanate from these initiatives are channeled back to the special interest groups that define each set of standards.
-Dedicated developer resources are also being allocated to OSDU initiatives.
+Requirements for Energistics standards that emanate from these initiatives are channeled back to the Energistics Special Interest Groups (SIGs) that define each set of standards.
+Dedicated Energistics developer resources are also being allocated to OSDU initiatives.

-These meetings are now on the schedule for the Energistics integration workstream, and on the alternate weeks a specific meeting for the reservoir initiative is in the planning phase.
+These meetings are now on the schedule for the Energistics integration workstream, and on the alternate weeks there is a specific meeting for the Reservoir Domain Data Management Service (Reservoir DDMS) initiative.

 This will include RESQML parsers, DDMS, ingestion pipelines and more.